nhatminh/nhatminh.github.io/_pages/cv.md

 Education
 ======
 * B.E. in Computer Science and Engineering, the Hochiminh City University of Technology, Vietnam, 2013
-* Ph.D in Computer Science and Engineering at Kyung Hee University, South Korea, 2020 (expected)
+* Ph.D in Computer Science and Engineering at Kyung Hee University, South Korea, 2020

 Work experience
 ======